PawelAdamski/HttpClientMock/README.md

 Above condition will match request `http://www.example.com/login?user=John&password=secret` although it contains extra parameter `password`.

+By default HttpClientMock matches requests with extra form and query parameters.

 ## Debugging
 HttpClientMock can help you to debug your code by displaying information which matchers matched your request.
 You can use `HttpClientMock#debugOn` to turn it on and `HttpClientMock#debugOff` to turn it off.